GSA/digitalgov.gov/content/communities/web-analytics-and-optimization.md

 slug: web-analytics-and-optimization
 date: 2021-07-07 09:13:00 -0500
 title: Web Analytics and Optimization
-summary: We discuss strategies, methods, and tools related to analytics, A/B testing, search engine optimization (SEO), and other topics to help the federal government improve web experiences for users.
+summary: "Brings together government analytics practitioners to make better decisions using web analytics and other optimization strategies."
 # See all topics at https://digital.gov/topics
 topics:
   - a-b-testing